liamca/noun-phrase-extraction/README.md

 # Noun Phrase Extraction of Text (Key Phrase Extraction)

-This code will extract all of the single word nouns and attempt to append potential noun phrases.
+This code will extract all of the single word nouns along with any noun phrases that can be found.
+It is based primarily on Spacy and NLTK libraries.

 ## Extract Noun Phrase split by Sentences
 ```